 This seminar course examines the complex relationship between London (a major urban center) and the art, industry, and practice of performance and drama.
 Additionally, this course focuses on class and gender, and the ways in which theatre engages with and represents these systems.
 London is a diverse and historied city, which makes it a brilliant site for this course.
 Not only will we be reading plays, we will also be using field work (museums and galleries, backstage tours, live performance, historic sites) to add relevance and cultural context to our in-class discussions about theatre.
 Developing an understanding of the way theatre, ballet, and visual art provide narratives and events that support the status quo or actively questions, disrupts, or overturns the narratives of dominance is central to an understanding of the cultural necessity for the free voice of arts to a society or culture.

 Please note: IAU reserves the right to cancel programs due to low enrollment.
 Itineraries are tentative and subject to change at the discretion of IAU.
 Students should consult with an IAU advisor prior to purchasing their flights.

 Students can choose one of the following courses:

-Students who enroll in a January Term Seminar and the spring semester in Aix-en-Provence or Barcelona consecutively are eligible to receive a $2,000 grant credited to their spring semester invoice.
+Did you know?
+Students who enroll in a January Term Seminar and the spring semester at one of IAU's campuses consecutively are eligible to receive a $2,000 grant credited to their spring semester invoice.
 In order to be eligible to receive the grant, students must participate in the Early Start Program during the week between the end of the January Term Seminar and the start of the spring semester.
-The Early Start Program allows students to move in with their hosts a week before the semester begins, receive French or Spanish language instruction, and participate in local cultural activities!
-Visit IAU's Scholarship website for additional details.
+The Early Start Program allows students to move in with their hosts a week before the semester begins, receive language instruction, and participate in local cultural activities!
+Visit IAU's Scholarship page for additional details.